 Mahesh studied Master of Science (M.Sc) in Biotechnology at G.G.U., India and Master’s (M.S) in Molecular biology at the University of Skövde, Sweden and Karolinska Institute, Sweden.
 He received his Ph.D from Christian-Albrechts University, Germany.

-Subsequently, he completed Post-doctoral fellowships at UMASS medical school, USA; Heidelberg University, Germany; Hannover Medical School, Germany.
+Subsequently, he completed Post-doctoral fellowships at UMASS medical school, USA; Heidelberg University, Germany and Hannover Medical School, Germany.

 Mahesh is a recipient of prestigious and highly-competitive research prizes, e.g. German Cardiac Society (1st prize) and German Society of Endocrinology (1st prize) and gave oral presentations at several German and international research meetings.